Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 NOTE: `vx, vy` are initialized = 0 on lines 76, 77.

-Besides the state, the matrices can to be intialized also.
+Besides the state, the matrices can be intialized also.
 Specifically:

 * The state matrix F has an expression that depnds on the elapsed time ([Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf), pg.
 3, eq.
 (21)).
 In case of first reading it can be initailized as a (4x4) identity matrix ([FusionEKF.cpp](./src/FusionEKF.cpp), lines 95-99).
 Its actual value would be calculated and updated when processing next measurements.
 * The process noise covariance matrix also has an expression depending on time ([Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf), pg.
 4, eq.
 (40)), but can be initialized to a (4x4) null matrix ([FusionEKF.cpp](./src/FusionEKF.cpp), lines 89-93).
 Here too, the actual value will be calculated when new measurements become available.
+* The estimation error covariance matrix can be initialized to a "big" value ([FusionEKF.cpp](./src/FusionEKF.cpp), lines 101-105).

+Other matices are actually defined in the EKF class contructor:

 ## Prediction